Drwaley/Pizza-Sales-Report/README.md

 In the oders table , three columns was provided; **order id column, Date column, and Time column**.
-To improve our analysis there is a need to dreived columns for the following;
+To improve our analysis there is a need to derived columns for the following;

 Months and Month Number,
 Days and Days Number